taprobane99/iMac5KLinux/README.md

 - R9 M395X GPU power management problem (e.g. Resources app refuses to open)
 - Slow booting (~2 mins)/slow shutdown
-- Max brightness 400 nits instead of 500 nits
+- Max brightness 400 nits instead of 500 nits*

 Also, `iMac5K-GRUBFontSize-Ubuntu.sh` fixes tiny text in the GRUB menu.

+* there is alternatively a script to fix this using a custom ACPI table instead of a kernel parameter

 # Audio